Last updated: May 2026

 Puppy Stage (0-12 months)

-German Longhaired Pointer puppies need 1.6x the calories of an adult dog to support rapid growth and development.
-During the first 6 months, feed 3-4 meals per day to maintain stable blood sugar levels and support consistent growth.
-Large breed German Longhaired Pointer puppies should stay on puppy food until 18-24 months to ensure proper bone and joint development.
-Avoid overfeeding, as rapid growth can lead to skeletal problems in large breeds.
+Puppies need 1.6x adult calories, so feed 3-4 meals daily for the first 6 months.
+Large breed puppies should stay on puppy food until 18-24 months to ensure proper development.
+Avoid overfeeding to prevent skeletal problems.
 Expected monthly food cost during the puppy stage: $63–$239.

 Adult Stage (1-7 years)